Climate change in the United States: Hawaii

-In the last century, climate change has played a part in causing "between 90 and 95 percent of Hawai'i's dryland forests" to disappear, which is especially important because many of the native species that exist in Hawai’i cannot be found anywhere else on earth.
+In the last century, climate change has played a part in causing "between 90 and 95 percent of Hawaiʻi's dryland forests" to disappear, which is especially important because many of the native species that exist in Hawaiʻi cannot be found anywhere else on earth.
 Indigenous communities developed agroecosystems that could have had production levels comparable to consumption today.
 As such, Indigenous agroecosystems may help climate change mitigation.